 A severe disability can impact your life for a long time, perhaps even forever.
 Getting long term disability benefits through SSI can be extremely helpful for people who have suffered debilitating injuries.
 Still, people often wonder how long they can expect their benefits to last.
-In this blog post, Fayetteville, AR disability lawyer Ken Kieklak, Attorney at Law, will explain how long you can receive long term disability benefits and how we can assist with filing claims, appealing claims, and dealing with insurance companies.
+In this blog post, our Fayetteville, AR disability lawyers explain how long you can receive long term disability benefits and how we can assist with filing claims, appealing claims, and dealing with insurance companies.
+If you have any questions or want to speak with one of our attorneys, call (479) 316-0438.

-Can Long-Term Social Security Benefits Get Terminated in Arkansas?
+Can Long-Term Social Security Benefits Get Terminate in Arkansas?

 Social Security Disability benefits last for as long as you meet the qualifications for eligibility.
 You will no longer be able to receive benefits if your condition improves or your disability goes away.
 Your Social Security Disability Benefits can also be terminated for the following reasons: you reach the age at which you can receive Social Security Retirement benefits (65), you go to jail, you lie about your injury or disability, you no longer have a financial need for benefits, or you no longer qualify based on your work credits.